TimMorrisDev/MS3-sustainable-supper/README.md

     ![Already made it](static/readme_assets/ux/site_features/already_made_it.png)

-    - Information from database used to give details of when ythe recipe was uploaded, and by whom.
+    - Information from database used to give details of when the recipe was uploaded, and by whom.

     ![uploaded details](static/readme_assets/ux/site_features/upload_details.png)